 Overview

-A PhD, also known as a doctorate, is a requirement for a career as an academic or researcher.
+A PhD of French and Comparative Literature delivered by the University of Kent, also known as a doctorate, is a requirement for a career as an academic or researcher.
 It is also a qualification valued by many employers who recognise that a PhD indicates excellent research capabilities, discipline and communication skills.

 - Many of the most significant European writers and literary movements of the modern period have traversed national, linguistic, and disciplinary borders.
 Co-directed by members of Comparative Literature, French, and German, the Centre for Modern European Literature aims to promote collaborative interdisciplinary research that can do justice to these kinds of border crossing.